gchapron/ZoteroOllama/README.md

 ## Troubleshooting

-**"Cannot connect to Ollama"** — Make sure Ollama is running.
+**"Cannot connect to Ollama"**
+Make sure Ollama is running.
 Start it with `ollama serve` or launch the Ollama application.

-**"No PDF attachment found"** — The selected item must have a PDF file attached (not just a link).
+**"No PDF attachment found"**
+The selected item must have a PDF file attached (not just a link).
 Check that the PDF is visible in the item's attachment list.

-**"Could not extract text from PDF"** — The PDF may not be indexed yet.
+**"Could not extract text from PDF"**
+The PDF may not be indexed yet.
 Right-click the item in Zotero and select **Reindex Item**.
-Image-only PDFs without OCR cannot be extracted.
+Image-only PDFs without OCR text cannot be extracted.

-**Chat window doesn't open** — Verify the plugin is enabled in **Tools > Add-ons**.
+**Chat window doesn't open**
+Verify the plugin is enabled in **Tools > Add-ons**.
 Try restarting Zotero with `-purgecaches` to clear script caches.

+**Responses are slow**
-**Responses are slow or cut off** — Try reducing the Context Window Size in settings, or switch to a smaller model.
-Large context windows require more VRAM.
+Large context windows require more VRAM and increase inference time.
+Try reducing the context window size in settings, or switch to a smaller model.
+Check the chat header to see the effective context size — if it shows `(auto)`, the window was expanded to fit a large PDF.

+**"PDF text too large for the maximum context window"** The PDF exceeds 131K tokens (~460K characters).
+The text is automatically truncated to fit.
+Answers about content near the end of the document may be unreliable.
+Consider using a model with a larger native context window.

+**Copy doesn't work**
+Make sure you're using **Cmd+C** (macOS) or **Ctrl+C** (Windows/Linux) after selecting text in the chat window.
+The plugin handles clipboard operations explicitly for the chrome-privileged dialog.

 ## License